 You should prepare a Design and Access Statement for submission to the Council as part of your planning application.

 This should explain the design principles, concepts, and access arrangements for the proposal and demonstrate how the proposed development’s context has influenced the design.

-To help expedite the planning application process, a draft s76 Agreement, based on the Heads of Terms discussed at PAD stage and the most relevant template s76 Agreement, should be submitted as part of the planning application.
+To help expedite the planning application process, a draft s76 Agreement, should be submitted as part of the planning application, preferably, based on Heads of Terms discussed at PAD stage and the most relevant model planning agreement.

 A final s76 Agreement must be signed in advance of planning approval being granted.

-3 A similar shared-ownership product has also been piloted under the ‘Fairshare’ brand by a number of RHA, including Apex, Choice and Clanmil Housing.
-This was available for selected new build homes only up to a maximum value of £160,000
+Footnote 4: A similar shared-ownership product has also been piloted under the ‘Fairshare’ brand by a number of RHA, including Apex, Choice and Clanmil Housing.
+This was available for selected new build homes only.

 Footnote 5: The Regional ‘Intermediate Rent Policy’ (March 2023) and associated ‘Homes for Intermediate Rent Design Standards’ (March 2023) are available on the DfC website at: https://www.communities-ni.gov.uk/publications/intermediate-rent-policy-and-homes-intermediate-rent-design-standards

 Residential Design (including adaptable and accessible accommodation) SPG

 Footnote 7: The latest version of the DfC HAG Design Standards are available online at: https://www.communities-ni.gov.uk/design-standards